 \section{Methodology}

-In our study, cervical spine fracture detection was formulated as a projection driven, three-stage pipeline.
+In our study, cervical spine fracture detection was formulated as a projection-driven, three-stage pipeline.
 First, the 3D CT volume was reconstructed from the DICOM series and converted into orthogonal axial, sagittal, and coronal projections.
 A YOLOv8 detector was then applied to each view to localize the cervical spine region, and the resulting multi-view detections were fused to define a 3D spinal column volume of interest.
-Next, sagittal and coronal projections were generated from this volume of interest, and a Unet based multi-label segmentation model predicted vertebra-specific masks (C1 to C7) on the sagittal and coronal projections.
+Next, sagittal and coronal projections were generated from this volume of interest, and a Unet-based multi-label segmentation model predicted vertebra-specific masks (C1--C7) on the sagittal and coronal projections.
 These orthogonal masks were combined to approximate 3D vertebral masks, which were subsequently used to extract individual vertebra volumes from the original CT.
 Finally, the extracted vertebra volumes were evaluated for fracture using an ensemble of two 2.5D CNN-Transformer models.
-An overview of the complete pipeline was provided in Figure \ref{fig:methodology}.
+An overview of the complete pipeline is provided in Figure~\ref{fig:methodology}.